Turkey Posole Soup

 That leftover Thanksgiving turkey is put to great use in a warm, comforting, and very satisfying soupKatie Workman leftover turkey, posole, stew, Thanksgiving, Thanksgiving leftovers, turkey broth, turkey leftovers, turkey soup, turkey stew, turkey stock

 Serves 8 to 10

-For no apparent reason every year I think of posole as I face down the Thanksgiving leftovers, in particular the turkey carcass and the pile of leftover turkey meat.
-A warm, comforting soupey stew is always in order, and the chewy-soft texture and gentle flavor of posole, which sometimes refers to the dried and soaked hominy itself, and sometimes refers to the traditional Mexican stew used made with this corn, often pork, and lots of add-ins.
-Authenticity is not what I’m craving at this moment however, so this Turkey Posole Soup is what we’re eating tonight.
+For no apparent reason every year I think of posole as I face down the turkey carcass and the pile of leftover turkey meat.
+A warm, comforting soup-ey stew is always in order, and the chewy-soft texture and gentle flavor of posole.
+Posole sometimes refers to the dried and soaked hominy itself, and sometimes refers to the traditional Mexican stew made with this corn, usually with pork, and then lots of add-ins.

 - 8 cups shredded cooked turkey

 - 2 15-ounce cans posole or hominy, drained and rinsed

 - 1 28-ounce can crushed tomatoes in their juice

 - 3 bay leaves

 - Kosher salt and freshly ground pepper to taste

 - ½ to 1 tablespoon roughly chopped fresh parsley leaves